rbbozhilov/CarsBg-System/README.md

 ## :gear: Seeds

 ### 1. Brands
-It will seed authomatically bbrands  for cars (BMW,Audi...)
+It will seed authomatically brands  for cars (BMW,Audi...)

 ### 2. Categories
 Seeding categories for cars (sedan...)